3 Top Concerns About E-Waste in the Healthcare Industry

 What is considered e-waste in healthcare?

-Three top concerns about e-waste in the healthcare industry
+What are the top 3 concerns about e-waste in the healthcare industry?

-Electronic medical equipment – including the basics like computers and phones – contain hazardous materials and chemicals that, if not properly disposed of, can wreak havoc on the natural environment and human health.
+Electronic medical equipment including the basics like computers and phones contain hazardous materials and chemicals that, if not properly disposed of, can wreak havoc on the natural environment and human health.
+Around 70% of global e-waste is often thought to end up in landfills or is improperly recycled.
+Once in a landfill, these toxic substances can leach into groundwater, impacting local ecosystems, contaminating food, and even threatening human health.

 Biomedical electronic equipment contains a range of potentially dangerous materials, such as: